guynikan/schepta/docs/index.md

-# Spectra
+# schepta

 **Framework-agnostic rendering engine for server-driven UI**

-Spectra is a powerful, framework-agnostic rendering engine that transforms JSON schemas into fully functional UI components.
+schepta is a powerful, framework-agnostic rendering engine that transforms JSON schemas into fully functional UI components.
 It works seamlessly with React, Vue, and vanilla JavaScript, providing a unified approach to server-driven UI.

 ## 🚀 Quick Start